Exceptionally Slow, Long Range, and Non-Gaussian Critical Fluctuations Dominate the Charge Density Wave Transition

+The CDW phase is often observed in low-dimensional materials where we expect no long-range order at finite temperature \cite{Hohenberg1965}.
+This apparent violation of the Hohenberg-Mermin-Wagner theorem is prevented by the fact that the chain-like CDW materials such as TTF-TCNQ, NbTe$_4$, TaTe$_4$, and \ch{(TaSe4)2I} are not strictly one-dimensional but merely anisotropic, with non-negligible inter-chain interactions.
+Nevertheless, the vestiges of the quasi-one-dimensional nature remain in the strong role that fluctuations play in significantly lowering the transition temperature $T_{CDW}^{3D}$ much below what is predicted by the mean-field theory, $T_{CDW}^{MF}=2\Delta / (3.53~k_B)$\cite{gruner2018density}.
+Fluctuations are also known to modify the density of states and other physical properties \cite{McKenzie_PRB1995,monien2001exact,gruner2018density}.
+Yet, direct measurements of the fluctuations themselves have been elusive.

-In this Letter, we focus on this fluctuation regime and investigate the temperature-dependent resistance noise spectra in \ch{(TaSe4)2I}.
-The \ch{(TaSe4)2I} belongs to the quasi-1D series of transition-metal-tetra-chalcogenides, (MX$_4$)$_n$I (M = Nb, Ta; X = S, Se; $n$ = 2, 3, 10/3) which has recently garnered attention for intriguing electronic properties \cite{gressier1984characterization,Monceau1982,Roucau_1984,1DbandinsulatorPhysRevLett.84.1272,DielectricPhysRevLett.96.046402,Gooth2019,Shi2021}, including unusual phase coexistence of superconductivity and ferromagnetism \cite{MMondalnTSI,bera2023centrosymmetric,bera2023raman}.
-We establish that the \ch{(TaSe4)2I} undergoes CDW condensation at $T_{CDW}\sim$ 263~K through a second-order phase transition \cite{gressier1984characterization,Gooth2019,Zhang2020firstprinciple,Ghosh2023}.
-The critical fluctuations associated with this condensation of electrons survive in the thermodynamic limit and manifest in measurements involving time scales of seconds and length scales comparable to the sample size, over a remarkably wide temperature window ($\simeq 52 $ K).
+In this Letter, we investigate the temperature-dependent resistance noise spectra in \ch{(TaSe4)2I} and carefully map out the critical scaling of the fluctuations over two decades of the reduced temperature on both sides of the CDW transition, which is found to be 263.03 K. \ch{(TaSe4)2I} belongs to the quasi-1D series of transition-metal-tetra-chalcogenides, (MX$_4$)$_n$I (M = Nb, Ta; X = S, Se; $n$ = 2, 3, 10/3) which has recently garnered attention for intriguing electronic properties \cite{1DbandinsulatorPhysRevLett.84.1272,DielectricPhysRevLett.96.046402,Gooth2019,Shi2021,cheng2024chirality}, including unusual phase coexistence of superconductivity and ferromagnetism \cite{MMondalnTSI}.

+We establish that the \ch{(TaSe4)2I} undergoes a fluctuation-dominated transition at $T_{CDW}=263.03~K$ \cite{gressier1984characterization,Gooth2019}.
+The critical fluctuations associated with this CDW condensation of the electrons survive in the thermodynamic limit and manifest in measurements involving time scales of seconds and length scales comparable to the sample size, over an extremely wide temperature window ($\simeq 52 $ K).
+Remarkably, we observe the crossover from the mean-field behavior to a fluctuation-dominated regime \cite{McKenzie_PRB1995} with a different set of critical exponents.
+The anomalously low values of the critical exponents in the fluctuation-dominated regime may even suggest a crossover to a hysteresis-free weak first-order transition.
+In the process, we establish that resistance noise spectroscopy which has been a very popular tool to study phase transitions \cite{mullerPhysRevLett.114.216403,hemantaPhysRevLett.119.226802,satyakiPhysRevLett.124.095703,machado2022quantum,ghosh2004set,supply}, can be used for quantitative study of the critical exponents \cite{machado2022quantum}.